‘UFO Rock’ Unearthed In China Mountains: Experts Debate If It’s An Ancient 6-Ton Carving Or A Natural Formation

 The Daily Mail reported this week that a Chinese villager revealed a 6-ton, 5-foot tall rock that he believes resembles an unidentified flying object (UFO).
 It consists of three levels and apparently has locals and experts puzzled as to what the oddly shaped structure might be.
 Originally discovered in April by a man named Xia Changjun as he drove through Hubei Province in central China, he saw the rock as it jutted out from the side of a mountain.
 He told the People’s Daily Online that he pulled to the side of the rode and attempted to dig and find the bottom of the funny-looking rock with holes in it.
 Intrigued, Xia found the landowner and purchased the “unusual” rock.
 He then unearthed it, spending a week doing so before having it transported by crane to his home.

-As The Sun described the “UFO rock,” it is three-tiered, having a layer of several pointed stones at its base covered by a flat level of rock.
+As the Sun described the “UFO rock,” it is three-tiered, having a layer of several pointed stones at its base covered by a flat level of rock.
 Curved pillars then form a support for a top level that, in turn, supports more pointed shapes that rise upwards.

 Local historians have speculated on the strange shape of the rock, debating on whether or not the structure may have been carved by natural forces.
 Some offered that it might have been the product of an ancient civilization.

-Wang Qingxiang, an expert on the culture and history of Hubei and Hunan, told a reporter a reporter that he did not know whether or not the rock was a result of natural processes or had been carved by ancient ancestors.
+Wang Qingxiang, an expert on the culture and history of Hubei and Hunan, told a reporter that he did not know whether or not the rock was a result of natural processes or had been carved by ancient ancestors.
 Puzzled by the rock’s shape, he said the rock could have been used as an altar table for some ritualistic purpose, or it might have been employed as some wartime signal device long ago.

 But as unsure as he was over what the formation might actually be, Wang was able to identify the rock with some certainty.
 It was basalt stone.